Airless Spray Equipment

 Airless spray units are designed with various ratios.

-• The ratio of a pump is the relationship between air pressure into paint pressure
+2. The ratio of a pump is the relationship between the air pressure and paint pressure.

-• The applicator should consider the product, thickness, type of surface and pressure before considering the size of the spray unit
+3. The applicator should consider the product, thickness, surface type, and pressure before determining the size of the spray unit.

-• Bigger is not always better when considering airless spray application
+4. Bigger is not always better when it comes to airless spray application.

 What Does Ratio Mean?